thinkoverit/dynamicAngularFormFields/README.md

 This project is still under development..

+Custom "dynamicForm" directive will generate the form based on fields JSON config passed to it..

+1) Usage Scenario Plain Layout Form Elements

-Sampel JSON config to generate Angular Form
+Sample JSON FieldConfig to generate Angular Form

 <pre>
 [
   {